University of Minnesota fraternities and sororities: Panhellenic Council (PHC)

-Multicultural (MGC) and national Panhellenic councils (NPHC)
+Multicultural and National Panhellenic Councils

-Originally ethnic or language-affiliated, these organizations are now fully integrated – as are Minnesota's general Greek letter organizations.
+Originally ethnic or language-affiliated, these organizations are now fully integrated – as are the university general fraternities and sororities.
 Their historical affiliation may be reviewed by reading their local or national histories.
-Some of the men's groups also participate in IFC events, and the women's groups in PHC events.
+Some of the men's groups also participate in IFC events and the women's groups in PHC events.

-MGC and NPHC chapters are non-residential.
-The inter-Greek councils often cooperate on programs and policies, as do individual chapters from among the several Greek councils.
+At the University of Minnesota, the Multicultural Greek Council and National Pan-Hellenic Council chapters are non-residential.
+The councils often cooperate on programs and policies, as do individual chapters from among the councils.

 Listed with dates of local founding and national conference membership, these are either men's or women's organizations, voluntarily coordinating their efforts within the larger Multicultural Greek Council (MGC) and for some, in the National Pan-Hellenic Council (NPHC).
-See the Office for Fraternity and Sorority Life (OFSL) for current MGC and NPHC chapters.

-(NALFO) indicates members of the National Association of Latino Fraternal Organizations;

-(NAPA) indicates members of the National APIDA Panhellenic Association;

-(NPHC) indicates members of the National Pan-Hellenic Council;

-(NPC) indicates members of the National Panhellenic Conference.